-You can use the Hidden form field to pass a query parameter to a form on your site.
+You can use the Hidden form field (in Form Blocks only) to pass a query parameter to a form on your site.
 This is useful for tracking referral sources.

 Step 1 - Add the form

 Click an Insert Point to add the Form Block.

 Note: For more information on adding and editing the Form Block you can check out our guide here.

 Step 2 - Add the hidden form field

 To add a new Form Field, click + at the bottom of the Form Block Editor.

 Tip: By default, the Form Block will include Form Fields for Name, Email Address, Subject, and Message.
 In the above example, we've removed two of the default Form Fields, as we only want to ask our newsletter subscribers for their names and email addresses.

 Edit the Title of the Hidden Form Field.
 This will automatically change the name of the variable below beginning with SQF_.
 You can also keep it as the default text "Hidden."

 This is the variable you'll use in your page's URL when you share the URL through different media.